-Sleep is important for rest, but even though we’re not aware of it, our brain is working hard during sleep.
-Among the most important jobs of a good night’s sleep is to help us remember.
-And sleep isn’t just important for one type of memory: there are multiple sleep stages that all play important roles in building memory, and, unfortunately, sleep apnea can interrupt them all.
+Sleep isn’t just important for one type of memory: there are multiple sleep stages that all play important roles in building memory.
+Unfortunately, sleep apnea can interrupt them all.